Raised garden beds are beneficial for people who have limited space or want to increase their plant yield without much hassle.

-Here are some common types of raised garden bed.
+Here are some common types of raised garden beds.

 Types of Raised Bed

-Based on the type of material and the design, you can build a wide variety of raised garden.
-Some common types of raised garden bed based on the material used are:
+Based on the type of material and the design, you can build a wide variety of raised gardens.
+Some common types of raised garden beds based on the material used are: